 We believe that it is important for students to experience the richness and variety of English and drama outside the classroom.
 We arrange theatre visits, poetry reading events, lectures and conferences for sixth form students such as a trip to see ‘Dr Faustus’ at the Sam Wanamaker Theatre and a series of lectures on ‘Frankenstein’.
 We also encourage students to take on leadership responsibilities and to mentor younger students.

 LIFE AFTER CHRIST'S

-Further and higher qualifications in English provide a platform for careers in a wide range of subjects including journalism, the law, teaching, marketing and human resources.
+Many students continue to study the subject at degree level at a range of universities including those in the Russell Group such as Exeter and Liverpool.
+Further and higher qualifications in English enable students to develop their reading, writing and analytical skills to a high level and provide a platform for careers in a wide range of areas including journalism, the law, the media, teaching, marketing and human resources.

 A Level students can log on to emagazine (login details available from English teachers and Sarah Garrett (Learning Resource Centre Manager).